• Get Inspired

 A Wealthy Country That Demolishes Its Wealth

 Luxembourg is one of the richest countries in Europe.
-We can afford to preserve.
-We can afford to renovate.
+It can afford to preserve.
+It can afford to renovate.
+And yet, it behaves like a place in a rush to replace, to erase, to sell.

 It’s as if we’ve collectively decided that architectural character is the one luxury we can’t afford.
 We apply for EU heritage status while destroying the ordinary buildings that make our towns liveable.